SiliconLabsSoftware/matter_extension/slc/apps/evse-app/thread/README.md

 # Matter EFR32 EVSE Example

-The EFR32 EVSE (Electric Vehicle Supply Equipment) example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs simplicity SDK.
+The EFR32 EVSE example provides a baseline demonstration of an EVSE (Electric Vehicle Supply Equipment) device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over an Openthread network.